FrameworkComputer/dri_prime1-detection/README.md

 ## Marking this as private.
-Found a [better approach using CoreCtrl](https://gitlab.com/corectrl/corectrl) - CoreCtrl Reciples for importing [coming shortly](https://github.com/FrameworkComputer/corectrl-GPU-recipes).
+Found a [better approach using CoreCtrl](https://gitlab.com/corectrl/corectrl) - CoreCtrl Recipes for importing [coming shortly](https://github.com/FrameworkComputer/corectrl-GPU-recipes).
 This will remain as "Plan B" if ever needed.

 # dri_prime1-detection and Steam game setup instructions
 Simple script to verify if desired applications are running with discrete graphics